oss-homecredit-id/iONess/README.md

   .downloadRequest(forSavedLocation: myTargetUrl)
 ```

-or for updload you need to give file location `URL` which you want to upload:
+or for upload you need to give file location `URL` which you want to upload:

 ```swift
 Ness.default.httpRequest(.get, withUrl: "https://myurl.com")